lulav-citros/citros/docusaurus/docs_tutorials/aerosandbox/aerosandbox.md

 All the results will be saved under `.citros/data/simulation_aerosandbox_cessna/[batch_name]` folder. <br/>
 *in this case, batch_name is aerosandbox_cessna*

-To plot the local run results you can use [Foxglove](../../docs/guides/foxglove_visual) with the layout file existing in `foxglove_layout` folder.
+To plot the results you can use [Foxglove](../../docs/guides/foxglove_visual) with the layout file existing in `foxglove_layout` folder.

 ![gif](img/gif0.gif "Foxglove example")